-The NASM certification covers programming and corrective exercise using its Optimum Performance Training model whereas the ACSM certification focuses more on advanced research and education.
-Both personal trainer certifications are NCCA accredited which most employers require.
+The NASM certification covers programming and corrective exercise using its Optimum Performance Training model whereas the ACSM certification focuses more on advanced research and exercise science education.
+Both personal trainer certifications are NCCA accredited which most employers and gyms require.

 Let’s check them out to see which is best for you.